testdrivenio/django-aloe-bdd/example_bdd/README.md

     | id | email | username |
 ```

-Before you run the Aloe test suite, modify the first scenario to use the keyword `Background` instead of `Scenario`.
+Before you run the Aloe test suite, you modify the first scenario to use the keyword `Background` instead of `Scenario`.
 Background is a special type of scenario that is run once before every block defined by `Scenario` in the _Feature_ file.
 Every scenario needs to start with a clean slate and using `Background` refreshes the data every time it is run.

 **example/features/friendship.feature**